Joao4569/farm_fresh/README.md

 - Icons used on Farm Fresh taken from [Font Awesome](https://fontawesome.com/).
 - Icon class for centering Font Awesome icons taken from [Bulma CSS Framework](https://bulma.io/documentation/elements/icon/), as suggested in the Boutique Ado walkthrough project.
 - All product images sourced and taken from [Farmy.ch](https://www.farmy.ch/).
+- I made use of [Mailchimp](https://mailchimp.com/) to provide a pop up window when users access the site, for the opertunity for them to sign up to Farm Fresh's newsletter.
+- The noimage image was sourced from Code Institutes Boutique Ado Walkthrough project.

 ## Content